maxale/egyptian-fractions/README.md

 Repository provides SageMath codes related to computing Egyptian fractions:

-* `egypt_rep.sage` - computes/enumerates general Egyptian fractions, and those corresponding to the fusion ring types.
+* `egypt_rep.sage` - computes/enumerates general Egyptian fractions, and those corresponding to the formal codegrees of integral fusion categories.
 It accompanies the paper *"Classifying integral Grothendieck rings up to rank 5 and beyond"* by Max A. Alekseyev, Winfried Bruns, Jingcheng Dong, Sebastien Palcoux https://arxiv.org/abs/2507.07023